 Include a provision to indemnify you as landlord for all litigation costs resulting from any injuries their pet may cause.
 Consider requiring your tenant to carry additional pet liability insurance if it is not already part of their renter’s insurance.
 Here’s a good guide to dog owner liability insurance from Nolo.

 Seek Legal Advice

 This article is not intended to replace legal advice.
 It is instead a thorough review of the issues you will want to consider when drafting a pet addendum.
 You should always seek local expert guidance when drafting legal forms.
+You can start with an online landlord forms service and then have a local attorney review your document for less than it would cost to have them draft it for you.
 Visit EZlandlordforms.com (affiliate link) for free and premium forms that are editable and prepared by legal experts.

 Did you find this article helpful?

 Please share this article if you’ve found it helpful in addressing your pet addendum questions.